QinghaoHu/latexNotes/physics12/latexnote/chapters/c3/section3.11.md

 - All of the mass at the core get drawn into a **singularity** A block hole formed

-### Does blackhole have a stronger gravitational field tha the star it came from?
+3. s### Does blackhole have a stronger gravitational field tha the star it came from?
 Depends on the position!
 #### If you stay outside the original star
 - The star had a stronger grav.field because a black hole has less total mass than the original .